InfinityVM/InfinityVM/README.md

-# infinityvm
+# InfinityVM

-The new world of realtime, composable and verifiable compute. infinityvm is for people who are over restrictive blockchains and want fast applications that just work.
+InfinityVM is for people who are over restrictive blockchains and instead simply desire fast and permissionless applications that just work.

 ## Contributing